 * New Year's Eve and New Year's Day

 - Adults € 8,50, including a cup of coffee or tea

 - Children up to 12 years of age: free

 - Children from 13 to 18 years of age € 3,50

 - Museum - and Icom cardholders : free

 Since June 4, 2020, the museum has an audio tour that can be listened to via your own mobile phone or tablet.
-This audio tour provides background information about the special building in which the museum is located, as well as about the family Slager and the paintings that are currently exhibited by these family members.
+This audio tour provides background information about the special building in which the museum is located, as well as about the family Slager and the paintings of these relatives now on display.
 If you want to use earphones or headphones, we request that you bring your own as part of the corona regulations.

 For a preview of the audio tour, click the button below